BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

     * Existing presentation notes
     * Rough outline
     * Key talking points
-    * Or simply explain your topic to the AI
+    * Clearly explain your topic to the AI
 2. **Easy Enhancement Process** Start a new chat and try:
     * "I have a presentation about [your topic].
 Here are my current notes: [paste notes]"
     * "Can you suggest a fresh outline based on these key points?"